Marne di Monte Serrone: Description

-The formation is characterised for be one of the most complete sections of the Toarcian paleobiographical strata around Europe.
-It is also one of the best places on southern Europe where the strata shows the effects of the Lower Toarcian anoxic event (TAE).
+The formation is characterised for be one of the most complete sections to measure the chaggues of the marine microbiota of the Toarcian around Europe.
+It is also one of the best places on southern Europe where the strata shows the effects of the Lower Toarcian anoxic event (T-OAE).
 The formation also provides data about the changes after the Toarcian AE, with changes on the deposited micritic limestones and marls, what shows a local sedimentary response to the Toarcian climatic perturbation induced by the Vulcanism of the Southern Karoo-Ferrar that boiled the carbon cycle and change the mechanism of Earth climate.
 The dawn after the Toarcian AE is presented locally by changes on the environments, to more seashore to lagoonal ones.

 Depositional environment

 The environment of the formation has been compared to the present on the Toarcian Betic Cordillera strata, with a corridor of pelagic environments with influence from emerged reliefs.
 Other sections are related to nearby emerged lands, seashore deposits and even inland deposition, due to the changes in lithology (especially with the clay minerals kaolinite and smectite).
 Due to that, the main depositional layers of the formation are believed to come from an environment intermediate between pelagic and nearshore settings.

 Due to the influence of different depositional settings, the lithology of the formation was widely distributed, with changes on the mineralological composition.
 The clay Mineral assemblages, with the neritic sedimentation, expose a change on the deposition, as it can be seen on the Valdorbia Section, where on the Middle Toarcian the reduction of this minerals indicate a sea-level fall, with a change from a bathyal to a middle shelf environment.
 Additionally there is a record of changes on the fauna, specially bivalves that suggests a variable flow regime at the major wave base as a result of a storm event.